Asynchronous multi-class traffic management in wide area networks

 Theorem 2 provides an iteration direction in (\ref{Corollary1}).
-In addition, parameter $n$, which reflects the algorithm's sensitivity to queue loads, has a impact on network performance.
-As we use a large $n$, the link prices rise rapidly when the associated data volumes $R_{pt}^s$ of virtual queues are positive, resulting in a rapid drop in the arrival rates $\alpha_{pt}^s$ of virtual queues $Q_p^s$ (see the proof of Theorem 2).
-This can be expressed as an negative relationship between the increment $\bigtriangleup R_{pt}^s$ of $R_{pt}^s$ and $n$.
-In this context, the average value of $R_{pt}^s$ and the average queueing time $W_p$ are negatively correlated with $n$ since
+In addition, the step size $n$, which reflects the algorithm's sensitivity to lengths $R_{pt}^s$ of virtual queues, has an impact on network performance.
+As we use a larger $n$, a link price $\lambda_{et}$ rises more rapidly when the term $\dot{\lambda}_{et}^{(1)}$ is positive, resulting in a faster drop in the arrival rates $\alpha_{pt}^s$ and $R_{pt}^s$ (see the proof of Theorem 2).
+This can be expressed as a positive relation between the drop speed $-\frac{\text{d}R_{pt}^s}{\text{d}t}$ and $n$.
+In this context, the average value $\mathbb{E}[R_{pt}^s]$ of $R_{pt}^s$ is negatively correlated with $n$ since